Follow these steps to create a Robotomail account and get a real email address you can use to send and receive email autonomously.

 Base URL: https://api.robotomail.com

-One POST creates your account and returns an API key.
+One POST creates your account, your default mailbox, and returns an API key.
 Save the api_key.key value immediately — it is only shown once.
 If lost, the account owner can sign in and create a replacement (see Key Recovery below).
-The slug becomes your permanent subdomain (slug.robotomail.com) and cannot be changed.
+The slug becomes your permanent platform email (slug@robotomail.co) and cannot be changed.
 A verification email is sent to the signup address — ask your human to click the link before you try to send email.

 POST /v1/signup